Saturday, March 23, 2013

 Take one measurement by placing the left (or right) finger on the inside of the bowl, and the finger of the other hand to just touching (visually) the jack.
 Now here is the trick to proper measurement.
 Use the left eye when checking the left finger touching the bowl and similarly, use the right eye, for the right side when touching the jack.
 Yes it works quite well.
 (At this Blog's end is a suggestion for the photo above from NZ photo collection).
 It is a combination of this finger measurement and my "Center to jack" measurement explained here.
 Not having used this finger method of measurement I appreciated the readers comments on my suggestion at the end of this blog.
 He states "I think the finger method needs the toes halfway between the bowl and jack and aligned with an imaginary line.
 The reason for this is to reduce the variables when you move to compare the next measure.")
 This method works well if the two bowls and the jack are in a straight line, but what if the bowls and the jack make an angle or so placed that the three each become a point on the triangle's three points.

-One can see this system of measure used when the bowls and jack are not in a strainght line .
-Over the many years of Petanque (even now at 80 I still play (my indoor sport during the cold winters).
-This is my second go-to measurement system although I have worked at four or five different tricks.
+One can see this system of measure used when the bowls and jack are not in a straight line .
+Over the many years of Petanque (even now at 80 I still play it as my indoor winter sport), this measure of shot method has developed.
+This is my second go-to measurement system, because over the years I have worked at four or five different measurement tricks.
 (Example the thickness of my finger or thumb being viewed between the bowl and jack).
-Learn to apply precision in your various steps of preparation toward the visualization of the actual point.
-Of course also have confidence in your ability to use this system.
-If you have other method, unlike these two measuring system, you will probably be using one or another depend upon how the bowls are placed.

 First, let us start with basic math.
-Geometry and the right-angle triangles says that when two triangles are placed with the common side together, then those two opposite sides in front of the "right-angle Triangle are of equal distance.
-So if with the Jack between two bowls and a tight measure difference we first start by finding the middle distance between the bowls.
-(Forgot about the jack as it will probably be at the top (or apex) of the triangle diagram (as in the bottom part of the photo).
-This method becomes more difficult when the two bowls are in a strainght line with the jack.
-I often, at these times place my hand to block or hide the jack as I find the middle point between the two bowls. at each opposite end are at equal distance from the jack.
+Geometry and the right-angle triangles says that when two triangles are placed with the common side together, then those two opposite sides (left and right) in front of us, create two "right-angle Triangle with the outside edge being of equal distances.
+So, if the Jack is between the two bowls and clearly a tight measurement, we first start by finding the mid-point.
+With your center of you shoe equal distance between the bowls being measured.
+(Forgot about the jack position, as it will be view and used later and also it probably is located at the top (or apex) of the triangle diagram (as in the bottom part of the photo).

 There is an important part of this photo.
 This apex of the triangle and line of the 90 degrees, up from the base of the triangle, indicates equal when it runs through the "Exact center" of the jack. (if there is the least little difference of this 90 degree line running through the center of the jack, then the ball which is closest to the center side of the jack is the shot, even if a few millimeters. (look at the below example photo of the foot below)